DavidLin3/scrapy/docs/topics/spider-middleware.rst

     .. method:: process_spider_exception(response, exception, spider)

-        This method is called when a spider or :meth:`process_spider_output` method (from a previous spider middleware) raises an exception.
+        This method is called when a spider or :meth:`process_spider_input` method (from a previous spider middleware) raises an exception.

         :meth:`process_spider_exception` should return either ``None`` or an